 As our industry evolves, the very definition of the web is changing and expanding.
 Today, "the web" includes mobile sites and applications, social media, and integration with third-party services through APIs.
 Topics such as data collection and provision, privacy, and licensing are now critical considerations for every project.
-We can advise you on web strategy to make sure what we deliver to you works for your business.
+We can advise you on web strategy to make sure that what we deliver to you works for your business.

 But your web project is only one of the many things you do as part of your business.
 We can help ensure that your web project is aligned with your overall marketing and company strategy.
 If you are already working with other companies on your web strategy, we are happy to collaborate using their recommendations as a starting point.